 A “happy”, well-regulated nervous system translates into a happy, or at least happier life.
 Especially when combined with the other three factors on this page.

 FACTOR THREE: THE IMPACT OF TRAUMA ON OUR LIVES

 Sometime we can be struggling with issues that have their roots in traumatic or difficult situations we’ve experienced in our lives.
 Fortunately we all belong to an extremely resilient species.
 Since time immemorial we have rebounded from relentless wars, countless disasters (both natural and man-made), as well as violence and betrayal in our own lives.

-Sometimes though we can get “stuck” in past traumas, just like we can get stuck in present-day struggles.
+Sometimes though our autonomic nervous systems (see Factor Three) can get “stuck” in past traumas, just like our minds can get stuck and weighed down by present-day struggles.
 For this reason, we might need to do some work using EMDR or other forms of trauma-focused therapy to help you come to terms with some of your traumatic life experiences.